AgustinCB/blogposts/varlog/Doesnt_matter/content.md

 A couple years ago, a good friend of mine decided that he wanted to be a software developer and asked me for advice on where to start.
 Because is a common place, I told him that Python is a good enough choice (easy and with market).

-He started learning it and now and then would ask me things as he went.
+So he started [LPHW](https://learnpythonthehardway.org/).
 Parallely, he started a course in Java.
-One day, he commented me:
+Every time we saw each other, we would comment on the problems he was having or the goals he achieved.
+One day, he said something very insteresting:

 "You know, I find Java much easier to follow.
 When I write a function, I know at the moment what's returning, what are the parameters and I don't need extra time to understand what's happening there."